efeslab/ER/artifact/README.txt

-* Artifact for submission "Reproducing Production Failures with Execution Reconstruction"
+* Artifact for submission "Execution Reconstruction: Harnessing Failure Reoccurrences for Failure Reproduction"

 Thank you for evaluating the software artifact of ER.
 This artifact is designed for the ACM Artifacts Available and Functional Badge.